-The approximate net cost to abandon and reclaim all wells and facilities, discounted at 10%, totals \$14.2 million (\$139.6 million undiscounted and inflated at 2.0% per annum), all of which are included in the estimate of future net revenue.
-Management has estimated the net cost to abandon and reclaim all existing wells and facilities totalling \$45.1 million undiscounted and uninflated and Sproule has estimated the cost to abandon and reclaim all future facilities and undrilled wells that have been attributed reserves.
-Undiscounted abandonment and reclamation costs expected to be paid over the next three years aggregate \$5.6 million with the majority of the remaining costs expected to be incurred between 2041 to 2066.
+The approximate net cost to abandon and reclaim all wells and facilities, discounted at 10%, totals \$14.5 million (\$173.6 million undiscounted and inflated at 2.0% per annum), all of which are included in the estimate of future net revenue.
+Management has estimated the net cost to abandon and reclaim all existing wells and facilities totalling \$49.9 million undiscounted and uninflated and Sproule has estimated the cost to abandon and reclaim all future facilities and undrilled wells that have been attributed reserves.
+Undiscounted abandonment and reclamation costs expected to be paid over the next three years aggregate \$5.2 million with the majority of these costs expected to be incurred between 2041 to 2077.